zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade-how-to.md

    name of the upgrade to this new version.
 2. [Trustees] **Upgrade Height**: A ledger height not reached yet at which all the nodes in the pool must be upgraded to the new application version is chosen.
-3. SHA-256 or SHA-512 checksums of the new application version binaries for supported platforms are calculated.
+3. [A Trustee] **Release binary checksum**: SHA-256 or SHA-512 checksums of the new application version binaries for supported platforms are calculated.
 4. One of trustees sends [`ProposeUpgrade`](./transactions.md#propose_upgrade)
    transaction with the name of the new upgrade handler, the chosen ledger